As of October 1, 2010, all of these items are sold out. Click here for more affordable, eco-friendly seating options that are currently available.

 Zipper-Stripe Biscuit Sofa

 I love the subtle stripe featured on this elegant sofa with nailhead trim.
 It’s not exactly the ideal sofa for a family with young children, because I doubt the light color would stay that way for very long.
 But it would probably be great for a single person or childless couple, or for a family with older children.
 The style is very traditional, but I’ve always been a fan of mixing styles.
 With the right accessories, like some fun throw pillows, it could easily be used in a contemporary space.
-You can also get the matching loveseat for $999 and chair for $599
+You can also get the matching loveseat for $999

 .